 For students with an impairment who need support during their studies, the EUR offers a number of extra facilities.
 Students with an impairment should contact the study advisor of their own study programme.
 The study advisor discusses the study programme and can make agreements on adjustments in the study programme.
 The study advisor also helps with applications for test facilities (such as extra examination time).
-Study advisors can also refer students to a counsellor for extra information or for regulation of the custom services.
-Counsellors advise also about finances, study delays and personal circumstances.
+Study advisors can also refer students to a counsellor Studying with an impairment for extra information or for regulation of the custom services.
+These counsellors advise also about finances, study delays and personal circumstances.